Saityi/a-tour-of-standard-ml/README.md

 - x;
 stdIn:13.1 Error: unbound variable or constructor: x
 ```
+Note that `val` gives a name to an immutable value.
+It is not a mutable/variable reference.

 ---
+### Functions
 Functions are declared using `fn`, and may be given a name with `val`.
 All functions take one argument and are curried.
 ```sml
 - val inc = fn x => x + 1;